 The General’s Garden

-Another garden was a laboratory.
-Washington tested different plants there.
-He wanted to see how well they could grow in Virginia’s soil.
+Washington used a small garden as a laboratory.
+He tested different plants to see if they could thrive in Virginia's soil.

 In a letter from 1798, a friend sent Washington a few scarlet alpine strawberry seeds.